Glossary

 Hallucination

-When an AI model generates information that sounds plausible but is factually incorrect or completely fabricated.
-A key challenge in deploying LLMs.
+When an AI model generates plausible-sounding but factually incorrect information with confidence.
+LLMs can "hallucinate" fake citations, wrong statistics, or events that never happened.
+A key challenge in AI deployment.

 L

-A type of AI model trained on massive amounts of text data to understand and generate human language.
-Examples: GPT-4, Claude 3, Llama 3.
+An AI model trained on massive amounts of text to understand and generate human language.
+Examples include GPT-4, Claude 3, Gemini, and Llama 3.
+"Large" refers to billions of parameters used to represent learned patterns.

 M